 Being over the income and / or resource limit(s) does not mean one cannot become Medicaid eligible.
 For instance, Utah has a Medically Needy program, also called a Spenddown program.
 Basically, the spenddown amount (the amount over the income limit) can be thought of as a deductible.
 One pays their “excess” income on medical bills, and once they have spent their income down to the income limit, they become Medicaid eligible for the remainder of the spenddown period.
 For those over the asset limit, one option is to use excess assets to pay debt or make home / vehicle modifications.
 An irrevocable funeral trust can also be purchased.

 The Medicaid application process can be complicated.
 If you have income / resources over the limit(s), are married with a healthy spouse (a spouse that is not applying for Medicaid), or if you and your spouse are both applying for Medicaid, it is advised that you seek professional assistance.
 Read more.

-A second program called Utah Caregiver Support Program, is actually a national program, renamed specifically for Utah.
+A second program called the Utah Caregiver Support Program (UCSP), is actually a national program, renamed specifically for Utah.
 Read more.

 In addition to the state specific programs that assist in covering the cost of elderly care in Utah, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.